 How about running a marathon on a 1/4 mile track?

 Yea, that’ll do it.

-105.5 laps, around and around in circles for over four hours.
+105.5 laps, around and around in circles for just under four hours.
 If the pain in your legs, hips and feet don’t get you, the mind-numbing boredom or running in circles just may.